mcv blood test high

 MCV elevation has been used clinically as an indirect crude measure of alcohol consumption, although CDT (Carbohydrate-Deficient Transferrin), GT (Gamma-glutamyltransferase) and PEth (Phosphatidylethanol) are now more commonly used due to their sensitivity.

-After abstinence, the high MCV blood test typically normalizes within 2–4 months, although liver values return more quickly.
+After abstinence, the high MCV blood test typically normalises within a few months, though the exact timeline varies between individuals.
+Liver values tend to return to normal more quickly.

-From time to time, a patient’s alcohol use comes up during routine examinations, such as driver’s license checks or periodic occupational health checks.
-Understandably, my patients who consume alcohol do not always want to be tested for alcohol-specific tests, such as CDT and PEth, so often a high MCV is precisely what raises suspicion.
-As mentioned at the beginning, MCV is often more of a diagnostic clue than a test that reveals the diagnosis.
+From time to time, a patient’s alcohol use comes up during routine examinations.
+Understandably, patients who consume alcohol do not always want alcohol-specific tests such as CDT and PEth, so a high MCV is often precisely what raises suspicion first.

 4. Liver Disease